-(Note) Among the companies included in FTSE's "FTSE All World Index" and MSCI's "MSCI All Country World Index," the analysis presented in Figures 3 to 8 focuses on (Source) Prepared by GPIF based on data from FTSE and MSCI.
+(Note) Among the companies included in FTSE's "FTSE All World Index" and MSCI's "MSCI All Country World Index," the analysis presented in Figures 3 to 8 focuses on companies for which an ESG rating is available.
+(Source) Prepared by GPIF based on data from FTSE and MSCI.
 FTSE Russell.
-Reproduced by permission of MSCI ESG Research LLC @2023.
+Reproduced by permission of MSCI ESG Research LLC ©2023.